- 1.What is menu pricing?

 So being honest and transparent about your cost of materials helps.

+The auditory version of your price influences price appreciation.
 This has to do with a little concept called price magnitude perception, which states that there is a strong link between syllabic length and numerical magnitude.

 The more spoken sounds a price number has, the bigger the price perceived by your customers.

 Here’s why: the more syllables a number has, the more mental resources we have to allocate to process that number.
-And so, we falsely attribute it a bigger magnitude.
+And so, we falsely attribute it to a bigger magnitude.

 The menu item placement is an important menu engineering tactic designed to make your customers buy more of the cheapest items on your menu.
 And it matters more than you might give it credit for.
-The cheeky owners have actually used the restaurant menu psychology to deem a new concept, which most menu engineers informally call “decoy dishes”.

 What they do is trick their customers into ordering a whole lot of food, by positioning a more expensive food item at the very top of the menu.